SaliSakal/CLua/README.md

 The repository also contains the Lua scripts (`.lua` files) that form the CLua API.
 The core files — `CLua.lua`, `constants.lua`, and the `utils/` folder — are **required** for the application to function.
 They are loaded and executed by the application at runtime.

+Any additional `.lua` file placed directly in the root of the `Lua/` folder is loaded automatically after the essential files.

 ## Building from Source

 The project is written in **C#**.
 To compile it yourself: